branberry/docs-cpp/README.md

 MongoDB C++ Driver Documentation
 ====================================

-This repository contains documentation for C++, the MongoDB driver for synchronous C++ applications.
+This repository contains documentation for C++, the MongoDB driver test for synchronous C++ applications.